apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.dns.nameservers STRING NULL
    :reloadable:

    The DNS servers.
-Note that this does not overide :ts:cv:`proxy.config.dns.resolv_conf`.
+Note that this does not override :ts:cv:`proxy.config.dns.resolv_conf`.
    That is, the contents of the file listed in :ts:cv:`proxy.config.dns.resolv_conf` will be appended to the list of nameservers specified here.
 To prevent this, a bogus file can be listed there.